Abhishek is a self-proclaimed pop-culture expert—a movie addict who can't get enough of enthralling anime.

 10. Grave of the Fireflies

-Hollywood has theorized that heroes are required in the time of adversities.
+Hollywood has theorized that heroes are required in times of adversities.
 Grave of the Fireflies, however, apprises us about the failure of heroism and nobility in dolorous circumstances.
 In a way, it’s almost an anti-Hollywood movie.
 Written and directed by Isao Takahata and animated by Studio Ghibli, this feature is a 1988 Japanese anti-war film based on a semi-autobiographical short story of the same name by Akiyuki Nosaka.

 Set in the city of Kobe, Japan, Grave of the Fireflies tells the story of two siblings, Seita and Setsuko, living in the declining days of the Second World War.
 When an American firebombing separates the two children from their parents, the two siblings must rely completely on one another while they struggle to fight for their survival.